jhc7ej/first_repository/test.md

-Integrating with Nationbuilder to do a manual user login
+Integrating with Nationbuilder to do a manual user authentication
 ==============

 ### Introduction
-This tutorial will explain how to integrate Django with Nationbuilder to login a registered user in a Nationbuilder database.
+This tutorial will explain how to integrate Django with Nationbuilder to authenticate a registered user in a Nationbuilder database.
 The code covered in this tutorial will take in user login info entered on a Django page and compare it to records in a Nationbuilder database.
 It will check for a succesfull data match to authenticate the login or return an error specifying the reason why the login was not successful.

 ### Nationbuilder
 Nationbuilder is a software platform that allows nonprofits political parties to organize their communities.
 Nationbuilder handles a people database, website, communications, and donations for parties using it.
 Our customer's system was based on Nationbuilder and for our project we interfaced with the information stored there.
 More information here: http://nationbuilder.com/